scriptingstudio/msomtu/README.md

 * Fontlist files.

 It also can backup/copy font files to predefined and user defined destinations.

 ## Requirements
 * Microsoft Office 2016 for Mac 15.17 or later.

 ## Features
 * ***Safe scripting*** technique — "Foolproof" or "Harmless Run".
 The default running mode is view.
 You cannot change or harm your system without switch `-run`.
 Parameter `-cache` does not depend on `-run`.
-* Proactive assessment.
+* Proactive **assessment**.
 You can evaluate your disk space taken by the MSO app components before thinning.
-* Duplicate fonts finder.
+* **Duplicate fonts finder**.
 You can find out conflicting and extra app fonts against the font libraries.
-* New fonts finder.
+* **New fonts finder**.
 You can find out new (standard sets considered) fonts added in each app after new MSO update.
+* **Predefined fontsets** are custom classes of fonts.
+Font classification specifics (in descending): cyrillic, non-cyrillic, hieroglyphic, symbolic, system.
+Fontsets do not intersect.
+You can modify fontsets for your needs.
 * Backup.
 You can backup your fonts before deletion.
 * Copy or move fonts to the libraries.
+* Flexible parameter filters.
+* Multilanguage help.
+Currently english and russian.
+Non-english help pages are in separate module.
+You can extend help with your language.

 ## Notes
 * As MSO is installed with root on the `/Applications` directory you have to run this script with `sudo` to make changes.